skip to content

 Academic Career Pathways (Research and Teaching)

-• For each annual ACP R&T round, Faculty Boards will review and nominate the membership of their FC and seek approval from the relevant Council of the School.
+• For each annual ACP R&T exercise, Faculty Boards will review and nominate the membership of their FC and seek approval from the relevant Council of the School.
 The FC Chair will be nominated from among those members.

 • Each School has a SC, the membership of which will be approved by the relevant Council of the School and will include the Head of School.
 The Council of each School will also nominate a Chair from an institution independent of that School and a member external to the University, who will be a distinguished academic, for appointment by the GB.